microsoft/vscode-typescript-tslint-plugin/README.md

 ## Differences with the [vscode-TSLint][vscode-tslint] extension

-- The implementation as a TypeScript server plugin enables to shares the program representation with TypeScript.
+- The implementation as a TypeScript server plugin enables sharing the program representation with TypeScript.
 This is more efficient than the current `vscode-tslint` implementation.
 The current TSLint implementation needs to reanalyze a document that has already been analyzed by the TypeScript language server.

 - `vscode-tslint` can only lint one file a time.
 It therefore cannot support [semantic tslint rules](https://palantir.github.io/tslint/usage/type-checking/) that require the type checker.
 The language service plugin doesn't have this limitation.
 To overcome this limitation is a key motivation for reimplementing the extension.